 Carolina Jantac, MS, RD, LD

 A phenomenal way to add a little extra greens to your intake!
 Kids will love these and adults too.
 Made with our delicious Almond Butter these taste amazing while delivering a variety of nutrients.
+Made with oat flour, they're gluten free.

 - Start by adding the spinach, banana and milk to your blender.
 Pulse until you achieve a thick smoothie-like consistency.